Tauromachian/trees-array-based/README.md

 This module is made using common js.

-You can use this module in the next environments:
+You can use this module in the following environments:
  - browser
  - node commonjs
  - es6

+What you get from this module
-This package has three main object classes for now.
+ - This package has three main object classes for now.
+ - There are two different tree datastructures implemented.

 #### TreeNode
 The nodes of the tree.
 You can use this class to create your own Tree structure based on arrays.
-Its also possible using objects of this class in the Tree datastructure.
+Its also possible to use objects of this class in the Tree datastructure.

+The complexity of dealing with this class is mostly abstracted.

 #### Tree
 A generic Tree structure.
-The objective of this class is create a generic Tree data structure upon wich other trees data structure can be created.
+This is the more typical type of trees.

 #### NameHierarchicalTree
-A Tree data structure that provides a hierarchy to the way that nodes are inserted based on the values of the nodes.
+A Tree data structure that provides a hierarchy to the way that nodes are inserted based on the name of the nodes.
 Example:
 "father"
 "father.child"
 Here father.child is the child of the father and will be inserted as a child of the father node.
-This Tree does'nt accepts repeated values.
+This Tree does'nt accepts repeated names.

 ## How to import
 CommonJS